leipzig/SandwichesWithSnakemake/README.md

 Why didn't this work?
 Because Snakemake has no idea what you are trying to make.

 A wildcard rule is a recipe, not a target.
 You might say, "hey why didn't it just look in the `kids` folder and then make a sandwich for each of them?"
 (This approach is implemented in the `glob.snake` example below.)

+Trying to call an implicit rule is the most beginner's error in Snakemake, so to review:

+Calling snakemake with the following targets:
+* any old file *OK*
+* a rule that has named files as input *OK*
+* a rule that variables that are lists of named files *OK*
+* a rule that has wildcard placeholders in the output *NOT OK*

 The `kids` directory in this example was named just for neatness.
 Our rule could just as easily been:
 ```